 As with all What Hi-Fi? reviews, these TVs were judged on a strict performance-per-pound basis.
-There may have been better sets in that year, but the Product of the Year winners shown here represent the best TV performance for the given price.
+There may have been better-performing sets that year, but the Product of the Year winners shown here represented the best TV performance for the given price.

 Philips 28PW6305 Tested at £530

 We handed out our very first TV Product of the Year Award to this 28in Philips in 2001.
 We praised its "plug and play" ease of use and excellent picture.

 What was surprising was our apparent satisfaction with the TV's speakers.
 Although, the CRT design certainly allowed for more breathing room than today's wafer-thin screens.

 Toshiba 32ZD26P Tested at £1300

 There were two TV categories in 2002, one for widescreen TVs (how futuristic) and one for plasma TVs.
 The widescreen winner was this Toshiba, which wowed us with its 100Hz scanning and progressive-scan mode for NTSC video signals, which "greatly enhances the picture quality from imported DVDs".

 The range of connections on offer was also impressive at the time, most notably the inclusion of a component video input.
 And, naturally, we enjoyed the picture.

 Pioneer PDP-433HDE Tested at £5995

 The other 2002 winner will certainly pique interest.
 Pioneer was one of the big names in plasma technology at the time, but this was its first plasma range to be "true TVs rather than just displays".
 Previously, most Pioneer plasmas had lacked TV tuners and were aimed at the high-end market.